Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing intense grief

-In day two of the first year, I was overwhelmed by a massive flood of endless sadness about a separation from a long partnership.
-I experienced the raw brutality of the separation as the tearing apart of the intermingled roots of two very old large trees, who had been blocking growth for each other.
+On the second day of the first year I was overwhelmed by a massive flood of endless sadness at the separation of a long partnership.
+I experienced the raw brutality of the separation as the tearing apart of the intertwined roots of two very old large trees that had blocked each other's growth.

 I also felt infinite compassion and love for her.
-I felt her pain as mine.
-I also clearly saw the flood of existential panic of losing me who had always been a part of her, literally a part of her mind, that had fostered her extraordinary behaviour which had so frightened me and reinforced my decision to leave.
-It was all forgiven at this moment.
+I felt her pain as my own.
+I also saw clearly the flood of existential panic of losing me, who had always been a part of her, literally a part of her mind, which had encouraged her extraordinary behaviour that had so frightened me and strengthened my decision to leave.
+All was forgiven in that moment.

-At one moment I saw her curled up like a small child, and begged for her forgiveness.
-I cried endlessly, desperately for her pain.
+At one point I saw her curled up like a little child, begging for forgiveness.
+I cried endlessly, desperate for her pain.

-I told her that a part of me would always love her, and that is still true.
+I told her that a part of me would always love her, and I still do.

 In this sense, Ayahuasca has been described as "just what you need to consciously uncouple" in an older Vice article.